Pumps, weirs, and locks

 Sewage pumping station

 A sewage pumping station pumps used water from homes and businesses through the sewer system to the treatment plant.
 One example is the monumental Groningen sewage pumping station on Damsterdiep.
 It pumps all the used water from the city of Groningen through an eight-kilometer-long pipe to the sewage treatment plant in Garmerwolde.
-The immense pumps in the pumping station provide the pressure and push the water to the treatment plant, as it were.
+The immense pumps in the pumping station the pressure and push the water to the treatment plant, as it were.

 Types of locks